qc-tum/TNC/paper/paper.md

 The library can construct tensor networks from quantum circuits given in the common OpenQASM 2 language [@Cross2017].
 For contraction, tensor networks are partitioned based on the number of available MPI ranks.
 The partitioning is done using KaHyPar [@Andre2018].
-The library features different algorithms to improve this initial partitioning, for instance using a simulated annealing approach, for faster time-to-solution.
+The library features different algorithms to improve this initial partitioning with regard to expected time-to-solution, for instance using a simulated annealing approach.
+We showed in a recent publication that this method fine-tunes the partitionings such that the resulting contraction cost is compatitive with state-of-the-art methods.
 Contraction paths for the partitions which dictate the order of contractions are found by methods from cotengra [@Gray2021].
-The contraction is done using MKL for matrix-matrix multiplications and hptt [@Springer2017] for data transposition.
+The inidivudal contractions are done using MKL for matrix-matrix multiplications and hptt [@Springer2017] for data transposition.

 # Acknowledgements

-The research is part of the Munich Quantum Valley (MQV), which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
-Moreover, this project is also supported by the German Federal Ministry of Education and Research(BMBF) through the MUNIQC-SC project.
+We acknowledge the support and funding received for the MUNIQC-SC initiative under funding number 13N16191 from the VDI technology center as part of the German BMBF program.

 # References